Minimal Distance of Propositional Models: Finding the Minimal Distance Between Solutions

-Let $\U$ be the set of unit clauses removed by subsumption.
-Adding resolvents and removing subsumed clauses maintains logical equivalence, therefore $\D\cup\U$ is logically equivalent to~$\C$, i.e., both clause sets have the same models.
-If $\D$ is empty, the unit clauses in~$\U$ define a unique model of~$\C$.
-If $\D$ contains the empty clause, the sets $\D$ and $\C$ are unsatisfiable.
-Otherwise $\D$ has at least two models, as we will show below.
-Since each model~$m$ of~$\D$ uniquely extends to a model of~$\C$ by defining $m(x)=1$ for $(x)\in\U$ and $m(x)=0$ for $(\neg x)\in\U$, the minimal Hamming distances of $\C$ and~$\D$ are the same.
+\paragraph{Correctness:} Adding resolvents and removing subsumed clauses maintains logical equivalence, therefore $\D\cup\U$ is logically equivalent to~$\varphi$, i.e., both clause sets have the same models.
+We note that the sets of variables of~$\U$ and of~$\D$ are disjoint.
+The unit clauses in~$\U$ are always (uniquely) satisfiable, thus~$\D$ and~$\varphi$ are equisatisfiable.
+Therefore, if~$\D$ contains the empty clause, $\varphi$ is also unsatisfiable; otherwise~$\D$ is satisfiable, e.g., by assigning~$0$ to every $x\in\Var$.
+In this case, if~$\U$ contains a literal for every variable of~$\varphi$, the unit clauses in~$\U$ define a unique model of~$\varphi$.